mattdrose/backpackjs/README.md

 ### Selector

-The BackpackJS is much like jQuery's, only it's lightweight by taking advantage of the query selectors built into modern browsers.
+The BackpackJS selector is much like jQuery's, only it's lightweight by taking advantage of the query selectors built into modern browsers.

 ``` javascript
 bp('#js-ids');